Syrian army vows to press war, rebels say strikes not enough

 The foreign ministry said the Western strikes would only “lead to inflaming tensions in the world” and threaten international security.

-“The barbaric aggression ...will not affect in any way the determination and insistence of the Syrian people and their heroic armed forces,” state media cited an official source in the ministry as saying.
+“The barbaric aggression...will not affect in any way the determination and insistence of the Syrian people and their heroic armed forces,” state media said, citing a ministry source.

-Reporting by Ellen Francis; editing by Angus MacSwan
+Reporting by Ellen Francis and Tom Perry; editing by Angus MacSwan